 Despite its prime location, abundant natural resources and diversified workforce, Pennsylvania’s uncompetitive and overly complicated Tax Code has put the state at a disadvantage for private sector investment and job growth.

-The uncompetitive nature of the Commonwealth’s Tax Code was highlighted in a recent study, “Pennsylvania: A 21st Century Tax code for the Commonwealth,” – which was authored by the Tax Foundation and funded via a grant by the PA Chamber.
+The uncompetitive nature of the Commonwealth’s Tax Code was also highlighted in a recent study, “Pennsylvania: A 21st Century Tax code for the Commonwealth,” – which was authored by the Tax Foundation and funded via a grant by the PA Chamber.
 One of the key findings of the report shows that Pennsylvania relies more heavily on corporate taxes as a revenue source than most other states.
 According to the Tax Foundation, when compared to other states, Pennsylvania ranks 4th in terms of corporate income tax collections; and the state’s corporate income tax structure ranks 7th worst in the nation.

-That’s why the PA Chamber is advocating for our elected officials to take a page out of the federal government’s book and enact comprehensive tax reforms on the state level.
+That’s why the PA Chamber is advocating for our elected officials to take a page out of the federal government’s book and enact comprehensive tax reforms at the state level.
 At the top of our members’ tax reform priority list is reducing Pennsylvania’s 9.99 percent Corporate Net Income tax rate - the No. 1 red flag for would-be investors.
 Pennsylvania is also among the only states to cap Net Operating Loss Carryforwards, and the PA Chamber is calling for the total elimination of that cap.

 On behalf of our broad-based membership, we continue to advocate that federal tax reforms be mirrored at the state level; while pushing for comprehensive tax policy changes that are needed to make Pennsylvania stand out as a world-renowned economic leader.
 Our line of communication is always open, so please feel free to contact us any time with your comments and suggestions on how Pennsylvania could become a more inviting home to companies of all sizes.